nikkijuk/bmi-calculator-app/README.md

 - Flutter for UI
 - Localizely for Localization workflow
+- CodeMagic for CI/CD
 - Bloc pattern for separating logic from UI
 - bloc & bloc_flutter packages for implementation of Bloc
+- object equality implemented with equatable
 - Bloc tested with with bloc_test
 - Domain logic tested with normal unit test
 - Additional test for user interaction